Momijidani Park in Miyajima, woman on a bridge with umbrella

 You can visit Miyajima island all in one day, but I find there’s something very tranquil and special about spending the night.

-For the ultimate luxury experience, you will want to stay at a ryokan (Japanese-style inn) which comes with beautiful Japanese rooms, full-course meals, and attached bathing facilities.
-I stayed at the Miyajima Grand Hotel Arimoto the first time I visited the island and was not disappointed in the least.
+For the ultimate luxury experience, you will want to stay at a ryokan (Japanese-style inn), which comes with beautiful Japanese rooms, full-course meals, and attached bathing facilities.
+Miyajima Grand Hotel Arimoto is located just 3 minutes from the main shrine and is a beautiful place that does not disappoint.
+The rooms are large, and the provided dinner and breakfast meals highlight Miyajima and Hiroshima fare.
+The hotel also offers morning and night walks to explore the areas.
+(In Japanese)

 If you are looking for a perfect Miyajima Itinerary, check out this blog post and video!
-It includes lots of food, hiking, the Itsukushima Shrine, and more!
+It includes food, hiking, the Itsukushima Shrine, and more!